Trade Terms Anatomy: The Complete FMCG Manufacturer-to-Retailer Taxonomy

 Off-invoice items typically sit in the Performance, Promotional, and Consumer Activation buckets: Growth Incentive, Assortment Allowance, Promotional Allowance, Consumer Activation Support.

-The true realized price per unit after every deduction — the number every commercial decision should be measured against.
+The pocket price is the true realized price per unit after every deduction, the number every commercial decision should be measured against.

-The total percentage of list price consumed by trade terms.
+The total percentage of list price consumed by trade terms, the gross-to-net (G2N) rate.

-Target benchmark: 60-80% conditional (best-in-class industry standard); 35-60% is a healthy working range; below 20% is a critical red flag — almost every pound is transferring margin without buying behavior.
+Target benchmark: 60-80% conditional (best-in-class industry standard); 35-60% is a healthy working range; below 20% is a critical red flag, almost every pound is transferring margin without buying any behavior.

 Real-World Trade Terms Audit